Perry Mason moment: Judicial attitude

-The judicial system tries to avoid Perry Mason moments in proceedings in order to keep them fair.
+The judicial system tries to avoid Perry Mason moments to keep trials fair.
 In 2001, the federal court for the Northern District of Iowa granted a drug defendant a new trial over prosecutorial misconduct.
 Among the misdeeds that it cited to support the motion was the testimony elicited from one government cooperating witness who had agreed to take the stand in return for plea agreements or immunity.
 The witness, visibly nervous, was asked after being sworn in why this was so.
 She told the prosecutor that another driver had given her the finger and attempted to run her off the road on the way to court that morning; after being asked if she recognized that person, she identified him by name and also as the defendant's sister's boyfriend.
 The court found that level of detail completely unnecessary, as there were other possible causes of her condition, including a medical diagnosis of anxiety, and it was only when the prosecutor asked that the jury and the defense became aware the driver was connected to the defendant.
 "Moreover," wrote the district's chief judge, Mark W. Bennett, who had presided over the trial, "this type of a 'Perry Mason' moment, replete with the elements of surprise and prejudice, is precisely the type of matter that should be taken up with the court outside the presence of the jury."

 Courts have sometimes cited the unlikelihood of a Perry Mason moment in real life as a justification for their rulings.
 In 2005, Kent A. Jordan, then sitting on the federal District of Delaware, denied a defense request to grant immunity to a real estate broker the defendant believed had actually been the one to forge a lease rather than the defendants themselves, as the government alleged, so the broker would have no fear of self-incrimination and be compelled to testify. "[I]t is not at all clear that the real estate broker's testimony would be exculpatory", he wrote.
 "On the contrary, it appears that Leary merely hopes that his counsel will be able to break the broker down on cross-examination.
 A prayer for a Perry Mason moment does not constitute the kind of 'clearly exculpatory' evidence contemplated in [a precedent].